kazhala/dotbare/README.md

   dotbare commit -am "message" # this also works, it will stage all modified files and then commit
   ```

-## Background

-dotbare was initially part of my personal scripts, however as the number of scripts grows,
-I feel like is more appropriate to make a dedicated project for it.
-I've just started
-scripting for a few months, so there must be a lot of improvements that could be made, please
-help me out by firing up issues and any PR is welcome.

 ## Testing

 dotbare is unit tested on a _best effort_ due the nature of fzf which require human input.